sherwynds/Stacks/README.md

 ![img](https://user-images.githubusercontent.com/4008778/86519622-4aec7580-bdf1-11ea-8a4d-3bd1b09deafd.gif)

 ## Gameplay
 Stacks is an easy-to-play game that only has one control - the spacebar.
 Your goal is to keep stacking the block as long as you can, by hitting spacebar *once* (don't hold it down) to place the block on the previous one.
-If you miss, the your block will get smaller and smaller until there's nothing left!
+If you miss, your block will get smaller and smaller until there's nothing left!
 Be careful, as the game speeds up.

 ## Installation
 Navigate to [releases](https://github.com/sherwynds/Stacks/releases), download, and run the latest `.exe` file.